bigchaindb/bigchaindb/docs/contributing/source/ways-can-contribute/write-code.rst

 What are you Doing???
 ---------------------

-If you want to resolve an issue, then find one that is open and unresolved.

-If you want to implement a BEP, then pick one you believe you can implement.
-You can ask for help, but not to do *everything*.
-All BEPs are in the `bigchaindb/BEPs <https://github.com/bigchaindb/BEPs>`_ repository on GitHub.

-Tell us what you're doing so we don't do it too.
+Tell us what you're doing somewhere so we don't do it too.
 You can tell us on Gitter or by email.
+If you're not sure how to proceed, see the :ref:`Issue Rules` and :ref:`Write a BEP <Write a BigchaindB Enhancement Proposal (BEP)>` for inspiration.

 Refresh Yourself about the C4 Process